maiqueb/ovirt-security-groups-demo/README.md

 * ether type
 ...

-In the networking API, defined in OpenStack by Neutron, there is a tool to enable these use cases, through [security groups](https://developer.openstack.org/api-ref/network/v2/#security-groups-security-groups).
+In the networking API, defined in OpenStack by Neutron, there is an entity to enable these use cases, through [security groups](https://developer.openstack.org/api-ref/network/v2/#security-groups-security-groups).
 Using security groups, the user could - for instance - configure ICMP access to all the VMs in OVN (or a subset of VMs), limit the traffic in the OVN external